GuillaumeDMMarion/traffic-lights/README.md

 <img src="images/results_graph.png" />

-If you'd wish to retrain or investigate how the training was done, check out <code>scripts/rl/train.py</code>.
+If you wish to retrain or explore the training process, check out <code>scripts/rl/train.py</code>.

 <br>